 Van Gogh watched her, thinking how easy this was for her.
 How it shouldn’t be.
 But tonight he would save her.
 He wasn’t “Van Gogh.”
 He was the Oracle.
 The Oracle speaking the divine word of the Lord into the auricles of the harlots.

-Jade lay on the sold blue bedcover, naked except for bright red panties.
+Jade lay on the soiled blue bedcover, naked except for bright red panties.
 He straddled her.

 “Jesus saves,” he whispered into her right ear.
 He pictured his ear collection laid out on a mirror in his top dresser drawer.
 He whispered into them every night.
 “Close your eyes.”